PAMinerva/LearnDirectX/_build/html/_sources/Tutorials/01-HelloDirectX/hello-texture.md

 In this section, we will review the code of a sample that draws a textured triangle.
 The image below shows the texture we will map to this basic mesh.
 The texture presents a classic checkerboard pattern, alternating between black and white squares.
 As mentioned earlier in this tutorial, textures are typically created by graphic artists.
 However, in this case, the pattern of the texture is regular enough to be manually generated.

+As usual, let's start from the application class.

 ```{figure} images/05/checkboard-tex.png
 ```